Get the look: Classic stripes

 For something bolder, Engblad & Co’s Stripe M is a modern vertical stripe which creates a modern monochrome look.

 Depending on your preference, stripes can work beautifully in combination with other patterns or against a neutral backdrop.
 Choosing softer tones will give a subtler stripe, perfect for a more pared-back space.
-Sandberg’s Alfred is a lovely choice for a narrower stripe, while Borastapeter’s Falsterbo Stripe is slightly wider and is wonderful for retaining a sense of light and space.
+Sandberg’s Estelle is a lovely choice for a narrower stripe, while Borastapeter’s Falsterbo Stripe is slightly wider and is wonderful for retaining a sense of light and space.
 Whereas Missoni’s Riga (available in both vertical and horizontal styles) combines a fine stripe and a multicoloured palette for something really striking.

 - Start small: If you haven’t decorated with stripes before then start by adding small accents into a design like a striped rug.
 Or choose a smaller room in your home like a bathroom to go big and bold.